nio-blocks/hash_table/README.md

 HashTable
 =========

 Group a list of input signals into one hash table signal.
-The output signal will contain an attribute for each evaluated **key** and the **value** of the key will be a **list** containing each value found with that key.
+The output signal will contain an attribute for each evaluated **key** and the **value** of the key will be a **list** containing each value with a matching key.

 If `one_value` is `True`, the output signal's attributes will each have a single value instead of a list of all values.
 If multiple matching keys are found, the value of the last input signal processed will be the value of the key.